medcenter24/extension-mcimport/README.md

-# md-extension-import
+# Import from the different sources and formats

-Possibility to read and import data
+Possibility to read and import a data.